J. J. Hoover: Milwaukee Brewers

 On January 10, 2018, Hoover signed a minor league deal with the Milwaukee Brewers organization.
 He was assigned to the Triple-A Colorado Springs Sky Sox to begin the 2018 season.
 He had his contract purchased to the active roster on April 7, 2018.
 He was designated for assignment on April 11 after posting a 20.25 ERA in 2 appearances.
 He was outrighted to Triple-A on April 15, and elected free agency a day later.

 Washington Nationals

 On February 1, 2019, Hoover signed a minor league contract with the Washington Nationals organization.
-He spent the season with the Triple-A Fresno Grizzlies, logging a 6-6 record and 8.47 ERA in 30 appearances with the team.
-On November 4, he elected free agency.
+He spent the season with the Triple-A Fresno Grizzlies, logging a 6–6 record and 8.47 ERA in 30 appearances with the team.
+Hoover elected free agency following the season on November 4.

 Canberra Cavalry

 On November 6, 2019, Hoover signed with the Canberra Cavalry of the Australian Baseball League.
-In 9 appearances with Canberra, Hoover pitched to a 4-2 record and 3.81 ERA with 51 strikeouts in 52.0 innings of work.
+In 9 appearances with Canberra, Hoover pitched to a 4–2 record and 3.81 ERA with 51 strikeouts in 52.0 innings of work.

 Lexington Legends

 On June 14, 2021, Hoover signed with the Kansas City Monarchs of the American Association of Independent Professional Baseball.
 Hoover did not appear in a game with the Monarchs before being traded to the Lexington Legends of the Atlantic League of Professional Baseball in exchange for cash considerations on June 16.
+In 20 starts for the club, he posted a 7–1 record and 6.06 ERA with 95 strikeouts across 108 1/3 innings pitched.

+In 2022, Hoover started 11 games for Lexington, struggling to a 2–6 record and 6.34 ERA with 50 strikeouts across 61 innings of work.
+He became a free agent following the season.